mikegleen/modes/doc/source/index.rst

    which takes precedence.
 The default is "|".
 -  **record_tag** This is the tag (of which there are usually many) that will be the root for extracting columns.
-The default is ‘Object’.
+The default is ``Object``.
 -  **record_id_xpath** This is where the ID is found based on the root tag.
-The default is ‘./ObjectIdentity/Number’.
+The default is ``./ObjectIdentity/Number``.
 In addition to being output as column 1 by default, the ID is used in error messages.
 -  **skip_number** Do not automatically write the serial number as the first column.
 This can be useful when sorting on another column.
 The ID number can be manually inserted as another column.
+-  **sort_numeric** The default is to sort the output alphabetically.
+   This statement directs the sort to be numeric based on the first column of the output row.

 Commands